Skip to main content

 EXAM DESCRIPTION

-- the student is first invited to present a topic, a problem, a work of art of his or her choice (within the framework of the programme);
+- students are first asked to present a topic, problem, monument or work of art of their choice (from within the framework of the programme);

 ASSESSMENT METHODS

-he exam is oral and includes the use of textbook images and those used in class, made available to students.
+The exam is oral and involves the use of images from the textbooks and those used in the lectures, which have been made available to students.

 FURTHER INFORMATION